Video mode initialization and transition to protected mode

 #define RESET_HEAP() ((void *)( HEAP = _end ))

-If you have read the second part, you will remember that we initialized the heap with the init_heap function.
-We have a couple of utility macros and functions for managing the heap which are defined in arch/x86/boot/boot.h header file.
+If you have read the part, you should remember that we have seen initialization of the heap memory area.The kernel setup code provides a couple of utility macros and functions for managing the early heap.
+Let's take a look at some of them, especially at ones which we will meet in this chapter.

 #define GET_HEAP(type, n) \